sharu725/javascript-blog/_posts/2016-10-18-fibonacci-series.md

 ---
 layout: post
-title: Fibonacci on first try!
+title: Fibonacci on the first try!
 permalink: /fibonacci-series-js/
 ---